Do you think IIT Guwahati certified course can help you in your career?

 We can use CONTINUE and EXIT statements in the WHILE loop, just as we did in the basic loop.

 The for loop in PL/SQL provides implicit variable declaration, implicit incrementation of the variable by one, and implicit exit also.
 In the FOR loop, we do not have to declare the variable as we did in the previous two types of loop.
 While writing the loop statement, the variable is declared implicitly.
-The range consists of the starting value, from where the value of the iterating variable begins, and the end value, which determines the last value which the variable can have.
+The range consists of the starting value, from where the value of the iterating variable begins, and the end value, which determines the last value that the variable can have.
 In each loop, the variable is incremented by one.

 Example: